SergeWilfried/dunia-protocol-core/docs/protocol/staking/feirewardsdistributor.md

 {% endtab %}

 {% tab title="IncentiveUpdate" %}
-Change in the FEI reward for dripping
+Change in the COWRIE reward for dripping

 | type | param | description |
 | :--- | :--- | :--- |